 Further reading on this you could do a lot worse than thinking about Maslow’s hierarchy of needs, for example at www.simplypsychology.org.

-So if you are looking for a competent employee, then the job motivators are important.
-If you are looking to nurture, retain, get the best from, and enjoy working with a team of genuinely committed people, then understanding the underlying drivers are even more important.
+If you are looking for a competent employee, then certainly stated “interview” motivators are important.
+But if you are looking to nurture, retain, get the best from, and enjoy working with a team of genuinely committed people, then understanding the underlying drivers is even more important.

-A truly skilled interviewer will be able to get to these, assisted perhaps by the various personality analysis tools out there, and by reading personal statements with the question “what is motivating this person” in mind.
+A truly skilled interviewer will be able to get to these, assisted perhaps by the various personality analysis tools out there, and by reading and listening to personal statements with the question “what is motivating this person” in mind.

 Food for thought!